bentwheel/lgbtq-retirement-meps-analysis/README.md

 likely to be marginalized, stigmatized, or disadvantaged by systemic factors.
-This includes LGBTQ+ people, of course, but heavily intersects with people of color, women, religious minorities, foreign-born individuals, disabled individuals, and – key to this essay – the US’s rapidly aging population.
+This includes LGBTQ+ people, of course, but heavily intersects with people of color, women, religious minorities, foreign-born individuals, disabled individuals, and – key to this paper – the US’s rapidly aging population.

 In the healthcare space, there is ample energy devoted to the important